Countly/countly-sdk-documentation/cordova/current.md

 <p>
-  If you would integrate this SDK in any other project similar to cordova (like ionic, phonegap, meteor), you would have to make sure that you are setting the platform requirements for those projectssimilar to these.
+  If you would integrate this SDK in any other project similar to cordova (like ionic, phonegap, meteor), you would have to make sure that you are setting the platform requirements for those projects similar to these.
 </p>
 <p>&nbsp;</p>
 <p>